iremalaiye/gtfs-merger/README.md

 - Copy the Shaded JAR to this folder.
 - In IntelliJ: Go to File → Project Structure → Modules → Dependencies → + → JARs or directories and add the JAR.

-3.Download the javadoc.jar file from releases.
+3. Download the javadoc.jar file from releases.
  `releases/gtfs-1.0-javadoc.jar`

-4.Adding JavaDoc to a Shaded JAR
+4. Adding JavaDoc to a Shaded JAR
-- Go to Project Structure → Modules → Dependencies.
+- In IntelliJ: Go to File → Project Structure → Modules → Dependencies.

 - Find gtfs-1.0-shaded.jar in the list.